Skip to content

 • Loans or financing

-Remember also that you should indicate the amounts when they are actually in your account.
+Remember also that you must indicate the amounts when they will actually be in your account.

 The sum of all these amounts will tell you your net income.